Place Your Wishes In Trusted Hands

 It is hard to plan for every situation in life, and things can change in an instant.
 That makes it important to do what you can now to have a plan in place for what you want to happen to you if you cannot make those decisions for yourself.

-I am Judith Trentman Wilson, and I am an estate planning and probate attorney in Belleville, Illinois, who can provide you with the informed legal advice you need when you are making important decisions about your health care and finances.
+I am Judy Trentman Wilson, and I am an estate planning and probate attorney in Belleville, Illinois, who can provide you with the informed legal advice you need when you are making important decisions about your health care and finances.
 I will provide you with the same compassionate, high-quality representation that I have provided to countless other families throughout the region.
+To serve the estate planning needs of my clients in Florida, I also maintain a law office in The Villages.

 Understanding What Advance Directives Can Do For You